My Forking Life

 after blended

-Mix the all-purpose flour, plain breadcrumbs, baking powder, cinnamon, nutmeg, allspice, and salt in a bowl and set aside.
+Mix the all-purpose flour, plain breadcrumbs, baking powder, cinnamon, nutmeg, allspice, and salt in a bowl, then set it aside.

 Cream the butter and dark brown sugar in the bowl of a stand mixer until fluffy, for about 3 minutes.